Best light meters for 2022

 If you appreciate a hands-on, tactical, non-digital piece of engineering whose basic design has lasted nearly 7 decades, it’s hard to go wrong with the L-398A Studio Deluxe III from Sekonic.

 While not nearly as advanced as its digital counterparts, it offers you just what you need, assuming all you need is a precise exposure reading.
-At a budget price, it can be a great starting point for any photographer or filmmaker with both still and cine readings.
+At a budget friendly price, it can be a great starting point for any photographer or filmmaker with both still and cine readings.

 Methodology for choosing the best light meters